prasad223/os161_Docker/Asst2.md

 2. Second, the location pointed 'to' by the fileHandle must have some descriptor i.e. a non-null location.

-3. Third, even if the location is non-null, the vnode must be not null as well.
+3. Third, even if the location is non-null, the vnode must be non-null as well.

 Error number is EBADF in these cases.
 After all these cases are passed, we are now ready to close out the file descriptor.
 First, we will decrement refCount and see that the refCount has reached 1